-System CAN Communication Cables
+Graco CAN Communication Cables for System Components

-System components communicate information via CAN cables.
+System components communicate information via Graco CAN cables.
 No CAN cables connect to the applicator.
 But, several are needed to interconnect other system components.

-Use CAN cables to network the Electrostatic Controller, Air Controller, Speed Controller, and the System Logic Controller (if used) in series, as shown in Fig. 21.
+Use CAN cables to network the Electrostatic Controller, Air Controller, Speed Controller, and the Graco System Logic Controller (if used) in series, as shown in the figure.
 One power supply is required in the CAN network, typically mounted on the speed controller.
-See Accessories, page 87, for a list of available CAN cables.
+See page 85 for a list of available CAN cables.
 To connect the ProBell system to an outside communication network, purchase and install a gateway (see 3A4384 CGM Installation Kit 24Z574) and configure per the System Logic Controller manual 3A3955.